-“It’s part of growing up, it’s just fear,” says Dave, already looking for the truth in the matter.
+“It’s part of growing up, it’s just fear,” says Dave, already looking for some kernel of truth in the matter.
 “They’re trying to build up the courage to face their uncertainty and the grownups are trying to instill that courage.”

 “Well, someone ought to tell the kids the truth,” protests Al.

 “Someone ought to tell the grownups the truth!”
 Dave shoots back.

 “You mean, that the one with the most toys doesn’t actually win?”

 “Nope, that the world won’t change because it can’t!”

 “Gee, maybe you should try a little naive optimism,” Al remarks with his usual sarcasm.

 “Right, I’ll remember that when I’m invited to speak at the next graduation.”